hatonthecat/Pokey-Linux/System/installation.md

 I thought it might have to do with app armor or loading the binary from the right directory, but when I cd'd to the tmp folder where one of the ext4 and bz2 files was located, nothing happened.

 sudo didn't seem to work, although i might not have invoked it correctly.

+the screenshot has an added instruction bitbake -e after the qemu.